-The 11 Best Building Blocks And Construction Toys For The Holidays
+Holiday Gifts: The 11 Best Building Blocks And Construction Toys

-It used to be that when a toddler graduated from good ol’ wooden blocks, they moved on to one of a few tried-and-true replacements: LEGOs, Lincoln Logs, Tinker Toys — you know the list.
+It used to be that when a toddler graduated from good ol’ wooden blocks, they moved on to one of a few tried-and-true replacements: Legos, Lincoln Logs, Tinker Toys — you know the list.
 Today, there are as many types of specialized building blocks and construction toys as there are aspiring engineers to play with them.
 “Oh wait, your 5-year-old wants to be an architect, not a structural engineer?
 Gotcha.
 Then they should definitely try these.”
-To help narrow down which construction kit is best for your young Frank Gehry this holiday season, here are 11 of the coolest on the market.
+To help narrow down which kit is best for your young Frank Gehry this holiday season, here are the building blocks and construction toys that make great holiday gifts.

-Flybrix’s “crash-friendly” DIY LEGO drone kits come with everything needed to launch a 4-, 6-, or 8-propeller drone with limited aviation knowledge and no tools.
+Flybrix’s “crash-friendly” DIY LEGO drone kits come with everything needed to launch a 4-, 6-, or 8-propeller drone with limited aviation knowledge and no tools, making it the perfect holiday gift.
 But, you’re more than welcome to help your kids out if you want.
-The LEGOs, propellers, motors, circuit board, even the pilot are in the box; just plug and play.
+The Legos, propellers, motors, circuit board, even the pilot are in the box; just plug and play.
 You can even use the bricks already scattered around the house to build a giant jumbo drone and/or finally get that LEGO Millennium Falcon off the ground and on its way to Alderaan.

 Flexo Bendable Construction Bricks

-One of those innovations you’re surprised hasn’t existed for ages, Flexo’s a set of traditional LEGO-compatible construction bricks that are connected by flexible elastic tendons and boast “a full range of movement, from flat to 180 degrees.”
-They were designed by a dude in New Zealand as more of an add-on to your kid’s existing brick collection, but each kit includes both tendons (in 4 sizes of varying flexibility) and bricks, so you don’t technically need anything else.
+One of those innovations you’re surprised hasn’t existed for ages, Flexo’s a set of traditional Lego-compatible construction bricks that are connected by flexible elastic tendons and boast “a full range of movement, from flat to 180 degrees.”
+They were designed by a dude in New Zealand as more of an add-on to your kid’s existing brick collection, which makes them a great holiday gift, but each kit includes both tendons (in 4 sizes of varying flexibility) and bricks, so you don’t technically need anything else.
 That said, unless you just want to build a catapult or a swing bridge, you’re probably going to want to have some other blocks around.

 Having already mastered the art of creating miniature working replicas of iconic amusement rides, the good folks at CoasterDynamix are on to a new challenge: turning those models into LEGO-compatible, brick-based construction toys.
 First up, Coney Island’s famous Cyclone.
 The 1,000-piece kit (targeted at ages 14+) includes the track, the train, and a hand-crank chain lift to make that sucker move (although it works with Lego Power Functions like motors and batteries too, if your fingers get tired).
 It measures about 4 feet in length and can be combined with multiple kits into one giant badass coaster.